maxdml/dbos-kubernetes/README.md

 watch -n 1 kubectl get pods -l app=dbos-app
 ```

 You should see the number of pods increase as KEDA detects the queue backlog.
-With `worker_concurrency=1` and 10 enqueued workflows, you should see up to 10 pods.
+With `workerConcurrency: 1` and 10 enqueued workflows, you should see up to 10 pods.

-Pods will eventually scale down (per KEDA configuration)